-The Group’s Board of Directors is comprised of a Non-Executive Chairman, two Non-Executive Directors and two Executive Directors and is responsible for the proper management of the Company and the Group.
+The Group’s Board of Directors is comprised of a Non-Executive Chairman, two Non-Executive Directors and three Executive Directors and is responsible for the proper management of the Company and the Group.

 Ivan Martin was appointed to the Board on 1 January 2016 and assumed the role of Non-Executive Chairman on 4 March 2016.
 Ivan is also Non-Executive Chairman of Church Topco Limited, trading as Xceptor (a London-based international software business backed by CBPE Capital).
 He is also a member of various Wulstan Capital LLPs and Parch Three Estates LLP.
 He has no other significant commitments.

 Tom Crawford was appointed to the Board on 1 January 2016 having joined the Group in 2003 as a Divisional Managing Director.
 Tom was appointed Senior Vice President of Aptitude Software in 2010 to expand its North American operations before being promoted to President in 2014 to lead the Aptitude Software business globally, a role that divides his time between North America and Europe.
 Tom will not be seeking re-election at the 2020 Annual General Meeting ("AGM") and following the AGM, is expected to continue to contribute to Aptitude Software on a part-time basis.

 Jeremy was appointed to the Aptitude Software Board as CEO Designate in September 2019.
 Jeremy joined Aptitude Software in January 2018 as the Chief Client Officer for Europe & Asia.
 Prior to joining Aptitude Software, Jeremy undertook a number of Executive roles at Hewlett Packard Enterprise including Vice President, Financial Services Industries EMEA & Vice President Global Accounts.